sohail-the-highlight/Budget-tracker-app/README.md

-create a .env file and add them following to it to run this locally:REACT_APP_API_BASE_URL=http://127.0.0.1:8000
+create a .env file and add the following to it to run this locally:REACT_APP_API_BASE_URL=http://127.0.0.1:8000

 Install frontend dependencies: